Separating is rarely an easy decision, but what happens if you change your minds about getting divorced and decide to give it another go?

 The three stages of divorce – and what happens if you change your minds about getting divorced

-The first stage is the petition stage, where the party seeking the divorce presents the reasons for the breakdown of the marriage to the court.
+The first stage is the application stage, previously known as the petition, where the party seeking the divorce, or the parties jointly, set out to the court that the marriage has irretrievably broken down.

-If you have changes your mind once the petition has been issued, but before it has been served on your spouse, you can write to the court without informing your spouse and ask for the petition to be withdrawn.
-If the petition has been served on your spouse, an application to the court can be made together, to withdraw the petition.
+If you have changed your mind once the application/petition has been issued, but before it has been served on your spouse, you can write to the court without informing your spouse and ask for the application/petition to be withdrawn.
+If the application/petition has been served on your spouse, an application to the court can be made together, to withdraw the petition.

-The second stage is the decree nisi.
+The second stage is the conditional order, previously known as the decree nisi.
 This is made by a judge if they are satisfied you have met the requirements and completed the correct paperwork for the divorce to proceed.
 The divorce is provisional upon further application.
-It is therefore possible to make an application to the court to cancel the decree nisi and retain your status as a married couple.
+It is therefore possible to make an application to the court to cancel the conditional order/decree nisi and retain your status as a married couple.

-The final stage is the decree absolute.
+The final stage is the final order previously known as the decree absolute.
 This finalises the divorce and is irreversible.